maggiesteiner/maggiesteiner.github.io/outreach.md

 ### Science Fair Volunteering

-I have volunteered as a judge in the Education for Tomorrow Allicance's [SCI://TECH Exposition](https://www.efta-us.org/scitech-exposition.html) Science Fair and Technical Writing competition in 2021 and 2022.
+I volunteered as a judge in the Education for Tomorrow Allicance's [SCI://TECH Exposition](https://www.efta-us.org/scitech-exposition.html) Science Fair and Technical Writing competition in 2021 and 2022.

 ### The GW Association for Women in Mathematics